-Crafting impactful line charts involves more than just throwing together some data points and calling it a day.
-A dash of creativity and insight can transform you from a good data storyteller to a truly great one.
-Let’s delve into three distinct ways you can breathe new life into your graphs using our innovative ‘ESCape’ method; Eliminate, Separate and Calculate.
+Creating impactful line charts takes more than just plotting data points.
+A bit of creativity and insight can turn you from a good data storyteller into a great one.
+Let’s explore three ways to bring new life to your graphs using our ‘ESCape’ method: Eliminate, Separate, and Calculate.

 We’ll be utilizing our chart from the final makeover in the “When not to use a stacked bar chart” blog as our subject for this exercise: